 Huntington, WV 25755

-Scholarships for the CPSASD are currently unavailable.
+Scholarships provided by CPSASD are currently unavailable.
 One avenue of payment that may be considered is through the Division of Rehabilitation Services (DRS) (or “Vocational Rehabilitation,” as it is called in some states).
+Possible external scholarship source include the KFM Making A Difference organization and ASAN Autistic Scholars Fellowship

 Please contact the Division of Rehabilitation Services in your home state, but if you are interested in speaking with a campus liaison, see the contact information below.